CrayLabs/SmartSim/doc/orchestrator.rst

 ========
 Overview
 ========
-The SmartSim ``Orchestrator`` is an in-memory database that is used to store and retrieve data during the course of an experiment.
-Orchestrators can be used to 1) store and retrieve data across multiple entities or 2) store and retrieve with a single ``Model``.
-The two options refer to the two types of database deployments: clustered deployment and colocated deployment.
-During clustered deployment, an orchestrator is allocated its own compute resources.
-It does not resources with any other SmartSim entity.
-Colocated orchestrators share compute resources with a SmartSim ``Model``.
-In order to stream data into or receive data from the ``Orchestrator``, one of the SmartSim clients (SmartRedis) has to be used within a Model.

-Orchestrators support a wide variety of AI-enabled workloads via ``Model`` objects that can be instructed to load TF, TF-lite, PT, or ONNX machine learning models, as well as TensorFlow scripts and functions to the database at runtime.
+The orchestrator is an in-memory database with features built for AI-enabled workflows including online training, low-latency inference, cross-application data exchange, online interactive visualization, online data analysis, computational steering, and more.
+The ``Orchestrator`` can be thought of as a general feature store capable of storing numerical data, ML models, and scripts.
+The orchestrator is capable of performing inference and script evaluation using data in the feature store.
+Any SmartSim ``Model`` or ``Ensemble`` model can connect to the ``Orchestrator`` via the :ref:`SmartRedis<smartredis-api>` client library to transmit data, execute ML models, and execute scripts.

+SmartSim offers two types of orchestrator deployments: :ref:`clustered deployment<Clustered Deployment>` and :ref:`colocated deployment<Colocated Deployment>`.
+Continue to the respective deployment sections for information on deployment types.

 Below is a diagram demonstrating an orchestrator as a general feature store capable of storing numerical data (tensors and datasets), AI models, and scripts (TorchScript).